dafny-lang/dafny/docs/DafnyRef/Types.md

 ### 13.4.2.
 Predicates
 A function that returns a `bool` result is called a _predicate_.
-As an alternative syntax, a predicate can be declared by replacing the `function` keyword with the `predicate` keyword and omitting a declaration of the return type.
+As an alternative syntax, a predicate can be declared by replacing the `function` keyword with the `predicate` keyword and possibly omitting a declaration of the return type (if it is not named).

 ### 13.4.3.
 Function Transparency
 A function is said to be _transparent_ in a location if the